 Shares of Micron (NASDAQ:MU) roared from $10 to $60 in two years because the supply-demand fundamentals in the memory chip market were increasingly favorable for suppliers like Micron.
 As stated in the intro, though, those supply-demand fundamentals are becoming increasingly less favorable.

 When it comes to MU stock, though, the aforementioned supply ramp concerns are significantly overstated and lack an understanding of the company’s demand tailwinds.

 While demand in the memory chip market is forecast to slow, demand from datacenter, IoT, autonomous driving and AI markets will remain big growth markets for the next three to 10 years.
 Thus, regardless of where supply goes, demand will remain robust.
 Robust demand against rising supply means that chip prices will remain relatively high, and that Micron’s earnings will remain strong.

 Normally, these supply ramps last two years, and cause earnings per share at Micron to drop $4 during that stretch.
-Earnings this year (fiscal 2018) are expected to peak around $12 per share.
+Earnings for fiscal 2018 were $11.95 per share.
 Thus, history says that earnings will shake out around $8 per share by fiscal 2020.

 When it comes to chip stocks, the reason to own them for the long haul is to gain broad exposure to multiple data-centric markets that are currently nascent but oozing with hyper-growth potential.
 These markets include data-centers, IoT, AI, automation, and AR/VR.